From Israeli coalition: Unity and healing, without Netanyahu

 Most noteworthy of those sacrifices was putting himself as the second prime minister in a rotation, two years after Mr. Bennett, in a country where two years is an especially long time and even though his Yesh Atid party, with 17 seats, is the largest bloc in the coalition.
 Mr. Bennett’s Yemina party has seven, one of which has already defected, but giving him the first crack as premier was the only way to win Yemina’s support.

 For Yemina, Hebrew for “rightwards,” and another right-wing party, New Hope, also small at just six seats, joining this coalition is also an act of political survival.
-If a fifth election were held they might easily be erased from the political map.
+If a fifth election were held, they might easily be erased from the political map.

 The same can be said for Raam, led by Mansour Abbas, which squeaked into the Knesset in March with four seats, the minimum possible.
-In joining this coalition it has a chance to prove itself to its electorate.
+In joining this coalition, it has a chance to prove itself to its electorate.

 “Abbas has the most at stake in maintaining this coalition,” says Professor Talshir.
 “He needs to bring tangible achievements to the Arab citizens of Israel.”